Eggplant Curry: Easy Aubergine Tomato Curry

 So, the ingredients you need are eggplant, brown onion, ginger, garlic, ground coriander, ground cumin seeds, turmeric powder, chili powder, ground black pepper, tomatoes, cooking oil, and salt.

 When it comes to cooking oil, feel free to use any neutral oil that you personally prefer.
-I often use rapeseed oil, sunflower oil, or light olive oil.
+I used to use rapeseed oil, or sunflower oil, but in the past few years, I have been using light olive oil for my curries for health reasons.

 As for tomatoes, I frequently use tinned tomatoes.
-Because they’re almost always readily available in my kitchen.
-If you want to do the same, 1 cup of canned tomatoes (which is approximately 7.05 oz/ 200 gr) is more than enough for this recipe.
-But of course, you can always use fresh diced tomatoes too.
+Because they’re almost always readily available in my kitchen, if you want to do the same, 1 cup of canned tomatoes (approximately 7.05 oz/200 gr) is more than enough for this recipe.
+But of course, you can always use fresh diced tomatoes, too.

 First, cut the eggplant into 2-inch cubes and sprinkle some salt all over the aubergine pieces.
 Let it sit on the counter while you make the masala.

-Heat the oil in a pan on medium heat, fry the chopped onion, and cook for 5 minutes until it looks light golden in color.
+Heat the oil in a pan on medium heat, then fry the chopped onion and cook for 5 minutes, until it turns light golden.

-Add the garlic and ginger, then the rest of the spices and salt.
+Add the garlic and ginger, then the remaining spices and salt.
 Fry further for another minute or two until all release the aroma.

-Next, add the chopped tomatoes, give it a stir, and let everything cook with the pan lid on until you get a juicy sauce.
+Next, add the chopped tomatoes, stir, and let everything cook with the pan lid on until you have a juicy sauce.
 Keep checking and mashing the tomatoes every now and again.
-Reduce heat to low and let it simmer for 10 minutes or until the sauce thickens.
+Reduce the heat to low and let it simmer for 10 minutes or until the sauce thickens.

-Get another pan ready and roast the eggplant pieces in the pan.
-Turn the heat to medium high and cook until it softens and looks charred.
+Get another pan ready, then roast the eggplant pieces in it.
+Turn the heat to medium-high and cook until it softens and looks charred.
 Take care and toss them around every now and again.

-Your masala sauce should be ready by the time your eggplant is roasting fully.
+Your masala sauce should be ready by the time your eggplant is fully roasted.
 So add the eggplant to the masala and give it a good stir.
-Put the lid back on, reduce the heat, and let cook for another 7-10 minutes at low heat.
+Put the lid back on, reduce the heat, and cook for another 7-10 minutes.

-At serving you can sprinkle some chopped fresh coriander, a few fresh curry leaves, sliced fresh green chili, and a squeeze of lime juice or lemon juice.
-Promise, your curry would taste even way better.
+At serving, you can sprinkle some chopped fresh coriander, a few fresh curry leaves, sliced fresh green chili, and a squeeze of lime juice or lemon juice.
+Promise, your curry will taste even better.

 Top Tips To Make Utterly Delicious Curry

 - Choose the freshest eggplant possible.
-Its skin should feel firm to its flesh without any softness to touch.
-And a good eggplant does not have seeds in its flesh when you cut it open.
+Its skin should feel firm to the touch, with no softness.
+When you cut it open, a good eggplant does not have seeds in its flesh.
 The flesh should be firm and smooth without any holes.
-If it has seeds, it means it’s overripe and won’t taste as good.
+If it has seeds, it’s overripe and won’t taste as good.

-- Technically, you can roast in the oven but I find it time and energy-wasting.
-Instead, I roast it on a large frying pan at medium-high heat until it softens and looks slightly charred.
+- Technically, you can roast in the oven, but I find it time and energy-wasting.
+Instead, I roast it in a large frying pan at medium-high heat until it softens and looks slightly charred.
 You can use a griddle pan as well.
 I think this simple method adds flavor to the dish.

 - You may need to add a little water if the sauce dries quickly.

 If you like, you can turn this curry into eggplant and chickpea curry.
-Just make sure you double the recipe of the sauce if you want to add a tin of chickpeas.
+Just make sure you double the sauce recipe if you want to add a tin of chickpeas.
 And cook the chickpeas in the spiced curry sauce while you cook the eggplant.

 Another variation is to put red lentils in the curry sauce.
-You can boil the lentils in a separate pan until they are fully cooked before you add them to the curry.
+You can boil the lentils in a separate pan until fully cooked, then add them to the curry.

 This roasted eggplant curry doesn’t have much sauce or gravy.
-So you can serve it with homemade Indian flatbreads such as roti/ chapati, naan bread, or pitta bread as a vegetarian main dish.
+So you can serve it with homemade Indian flatbreads such as roti/chapati, naan, or pitta bread as a vegetarian main dish.

-Though I personally love to eat it with plain basmati rice or with brown rice.
+I personally love eating it with plain basmati rice or brown rice.
 It is absolutely delicious.
 So you choose what you like.

 As a side dish, this aubergine curry is nice to pair with other similar dry curries such as Aloo Palak (potato and spinach curry), Aloo keema (minced meat and potato curry), lamb keema matar (lamb minced-meat curry with green peas), or chicken and peppers curry.

-As a standard rule, if you store in an airtight container, this vegan eggplant curry keeps well in the fridge/ refrigerator for about 3 days.
+As a rule, if you store it in an airtight container, this vegan eggplant curry keeps well in the fridge for about 3 days.

-Although fresh curry tastes the best, you can keep and store your eggplant curry in the freezer for up to 2 months.
-When serving, just make sure you let it completely thaw before you reheat it.
-And a little warning, if you freeze it, the texture of the eggplant tends to become mushy when you reheat it.
+Although fresh curry tastes best, you can freeze your eggplant curry for up to 2 months.
+When serving, make sure it’s completely thawed before reheating.
+And a little warning: if you freeze it, the eggplant’s texture tends to become mushy when you reheat it.

 Thank you and all the best.